berylliumsec/orionOps/docs/smb_not_required_playbook_ipv6.md

 start_mitm6 target_domain_name local_network_interface
 ```

-The above command runs mitm6 and impacket relay in two screens, you can view the running screens using:
+The above command runs mitm6 (Creates a DNS and DHCP server to manage IPV6) and impacket relay in two screens, you can view the running screens using:

 ```bash
 screen -ls